dotnet/AspNetCore.Docs/aspnet/tutorials/first-mvc-app/adding-model.rst

 Earlier in this tutorial, you saw how a controller can pass data or objects to a view template using the ``ViewData`` dictionary.
 The ``ViewData`` dictionary is a dynamic object that provides a convenient late-bound way to pass information to a view.

 MVC also provides the ability to pass strongly typed objects to a view template.
-This strongly typed approach enables better compile-time checking of your code and richer `IntelliSense <https://msdn.microsoft.com/en-us/library/hcw1s69b.aspx>`__ in the Visual Studio editor.
-The scaffolding mechanism in Visual Studio used this approach (that is, passing a strongly typed model) with the ``MoviesController`` class and view templates when it created the methods and views.
+This strongly typed approach enables better compile-time checking of your code and richer `IntelliSense <https://msdn.microsoft.com/en-us/library/hcw1s69b.aspx>`__ in Visual Studio (VS).
+The scaffolding mechanism in VS used this approach (that is, passing a strongly typed model) with the ``MoviesController`` class and view templates when it created the methods and views.

-Examine the generated ``Details`` method in the *Controllers/MoviesController.cs* file.
-The ``Details`` method is shown below.
+Examine the generated ``Details`` method in the *Controllers/MoviesController.cs* file:

 .. literalinclude:: start-mvc/sample/src/MvcMovie/Controllers/MoviesController.cs
  :language: c#
- :lines: 24-40
+ :lines: 28-43
  :dedent: 8

 The ``id`` parameter is generally passed as route data, for example ``http://localhost:1234/movies/details/1`` sets: